Project Program Manager IV

 - Supplemental Information

 If you are interested in pursuing this position, please follow the application instructions carefully.
-If you have questions please contact your recruiter listed on this job announcement.
+If you need this announcement in an alternate language or format, would like to request accommodation or assistance in the application or assessment process or if you have questions please contact: Sianna Weicuss, firstname.lastname@example.org

 Forbes recently named King County as one of Washington State's best employers.

 Together, with leadership and our employees, we're changing the way government delivers service and winning national recognition as a model of excellence.
 Are you ready to make a difference?
 Come join the team dedicated to serving one of the nation's best places to live, work and play.

 Guided by our "True North", we are making King County a welcoming community where every person can thrive.
 We value diversity, inclusion and belonging in our workplace and workforce.
 To reach this goal we are committed to workforce equity.
 Equitable recruiting, support, and retention is how we will obtain the highest quality workforce in our region; a workforce that shares and will help advance our guiding principles--we are one team; we solve problems; we focus on the customer; we drive for results; we are racially just; we respect all people; we lead the way; and we are responsible stewards.
 We encourage people of all backgrounds and identities to apply, including Native American and people of color, immigrants, refugees, women, LGBTQ+, people living with disabilities, and veterans.